United States Joint Forces Command: Disestablishment

-US Joint Forces command was in charge of the theater surrounding Washington, DC and New York during the 9/11 attacks.
+US Joint Forces command was in charge of the region surrounding Washington, DC and New York during the 9/11 attacks.
 During a cost cutting session, General Mattis, then in command of JFCOM suggested to disband because in his interviews with his own staff it was clear to him that most did not see added value.
 On 9 August 2010 Secretary of Defense Robert Gates announced that Joint Forces Command has been slated for elimination as a budget-saving measure.
 General Ray Odierno was given the task of winding down JFCOM.
 On 6 January 2011, the plan was officially approved in a memorandum by President Obama.
 On 4 August 2011, Joint Forces Command cased its flag colors and officially disestablished on 31 August 2011.

 Special Operations Command Joint Forces Command (SOCJFCOM) was transferred to U.S. Special Operations Command after the disestablishment of JFCOM, but was then disestablished in 2013.